-Citizens’ Wealth Glossary: 2020 has three sections.
-Section A is Terminology Definitions.
-Section B is Terminology Rationale.
-Section C is Citizens’ Wealth Additional Information.
-Section D is Performance Metric Formula Examples – United States Federal Government.
+Four sections: Section A. Terminology Definitions; Section B. Terminology Rationale; Section C. Citizens’ Wealth Additional Information; Section D. Performance Metric Formula Examples – United States Federal Government.

-2. Citizens’ Wealth 1 (CW1): Total economy GDP per person plus Total Government Net Worth per person or less Total Government Net Debts (TGNDs) financial burden per person.
-CW1 can also be measured in billions.
+2. Citizens’ Wealth 1 (CW1): Total economy GDP per person plus Government Total Net Worth (Net Worth or GTNW) per person.
+CW1 is also referred to as the standard definition.
+CW1 can be measured in billions.

-3. Citizens’ Wealth 2 (CW2): Total economy GDP per person less Gross Debt (government financial debt) per person.
-CW2 can be also measured in billions.
+3. Citizens’ Wealth 2 (CW2): Total economy GDP per person less Net Debt (government financial net debt) per person.
+CW2 can be measured in billions.

-4. Citizens’ Wealth 3 (CW3): Total economy GDP per person less Net Debt (government financial net debt) per person.
-CW3 can also be measured in billions.
+4. Citizens’ Wealth 3 (CW3): Total economy GDP per person less Gross Debt (government financial debt) per person.
+CW3 can be measured in billions.

 5. CW Created/Destroyed Per Day: Change in CW in billions divided by the number of working days during a specified period.